“The wound is the place where the light can enter” ~ Rumi

 • Emergency contact details

-• Communication records (e.g., emails, messages, scheduling information)
+• Records of communication (e.g., emails, messages, scheduling details)

 Why your Data is Collected